rcamach7/instant-messenger/readme.md

 #### To-Do's

-- Add time stamps to messages to indicate when they were sent
+- Give ability for users to send images.